 You agree to: be truthful with us, cooperate, keep us informed of developments, abide by this Agreement, pay our bills for costs on time, and keep us advised of your current contact information.
 You agree to appear, if we so request, for all depositions and court appearances, and to generally cooperate fully with us in all matters related to the preparation and presentation of your claim(s).
 In order to preserve the attorney-client relationship, you agree to raise any issues regarding fees and costs in a timely manner so that the attorney with primary responsibility can evaluate these issues and resolve them in an expeditions and agreeable way.

 Our obligation is solely to the client(s) named in this Agreement.

 Legal Fees, Billing Practices, and Basis of Fee Calculation.

 You agree to pay at our prevailing hourly rates for time spent on your matter by our legal personnel.
 You have retained the law firm, and not any particular attorney, and the services provided to you will not necessarily be performed by any particular attorney.
-Our current rates for legal personnel is as follows:

 Our rates are subject to change without prior notice.
 If you decline to pay any increased rates, we will have the right to withdraw as your attorneys.